ooples/pine_script_docs/source/primer/First_steps.rst

 - The TradingView built-in indicators
 - Scripts selected as `Editors' Picks <https://www.tradingview.com/scripts/editors-picks/>`__
 - Scripts by the `authors the PineCoders account follows <https://www.tradingview.com/u/PineCoders/#following-people>`__
-- Scripts by authors with high reputation and many open-source publications.
+- Many scripts by authors with high reputation and open-source publications.

 Reading code from scripts you find in the `Puclic Library <https://www.tradingview.com/scripts/>`__ is easy; if you don't see a grey or red "lock" icon in the upper-right corner of the script's widget, this indicates the script is open-source.